jython/jython/ProcessDocs/releasing.md

   Exactly what you do here will depend on the kind of release you just made.

-* change the `#jython` irc channel topic
-* announce on Twitter (as jython), irc channel, mailing lists, blog ...
+* announce on Twitter (as jython), mailing lists, blog ...
-* In the bug tracker:

-  * add the new version, against which to report bugs.
-  * add a new milestone (future version), against which to plan delivery.

 ## Ready for new work

 After a release,
 Jython in the development environment should no longer identify itself as the version just released, so we increment the version string.
 We do not know for sure the version next to be publicly released, so we use the smallest increment that results in a valid version number.